 What is a rare disease?

-According to the French Ministry of Labor, Health, Solidarity and Families, a disease is said to be rare when it affects one person in 2000.
+According to the French Ministry of Labor, Health, Solidarity and Families, a disease is considered rare when it affects one person in 2000.
 Rare diseases with no effective treatment are known as “orphan diseases”.
 The list of rare diseases is available on orpha.net.

 Rare diseases in France in figures